-Here are some answers to common questions about Elderflower Fields.
-Lot’s of practical information here, but if you’re new to the festival, then do take some time to read our Beginners Guide to EF too which should help to make planning and arrival a little easier.
+Here are answers to some general questions you might have about Elderflower Fields.
+There’s lots of practical information here, but if you’re new to the festival, then do take some time to read our Beginners Guide to EF too which should help to make planning and arrival a little easier.

 Questions About Tickets: